What Is a Property Management Agreement and Why Is It Important?

 • Leasing: The firm will help you prepare listings, photograph the property for advertisement, screen applicants, zero in on suitable tenants, prepare necessary lease documents, handle move-ins, and collect the rent.

-• Invoicing and Collection of Rent: As part of the property management contract, the firm will collect the rent promptly on your behalf.
+• Invoicing and Collection of Rent: As part of the property management contract, the firm will collect the rent on your behalf.
 They will prepare and share invoices with tenants, help them choose suitable payment options, handle vendor communication, and ensure your account is credited without hassle.

 • Noncompliance and Late Payment Penalty: The management firm will take necessary action if a tenant doesn’t comply with lease terms or pays late.
 They might levy late fees and send written warnings.